Anurag-Dawar/AspireAppChallenge/README.md

 ## Introduction

-This is a RESTful API for managing loan applications in the Aspire app.
-It allows authenticated users to apply for loans, view loan details, and manage repayments.
+This is a backend application for managing loan applications made using Java It allows authenticated users to apply for loans, view loan details, and manage repayments.

 ## Features